Chapter 2: The Hook

 Then came the bite.

-Adam and Eve didn't know what sin was.
-They just knew they weren't supposed to eat.
+Before then, Adam and Eve didn't know what sin was.
+They just knew they weren't supposed to eat this particular fruit.
 But the fruit looked good.
 Pleasing.
 Desirable.
 So they reached.
 They tasted.
 And everything changed.

-They hid.
+Afterwards, they hid.
 They covered themselves.
 They felt exposed.
+They didn’t want anyone to know.

 And when God came walking in the garden, they didn't run to Him.
 They ran from Him.